marva-sequioaat/Github-Fetcher/README.md

 }

 # setting up the project
-after cloning this project,you need to run the following commands to set up the poetry app
+after cloning this project,you need to run the following commands to set up the project

-cd ..
+cd FETGitHub

-poetry install

-to activate the virtual env give the command

-poetry env activate

-this will prints the activate command of the virtual environment to the console.
-Manually copy paste the command and run them to activate venv
+Build the Docker image:

+docker build -t cli-app .

+# Usage
-# run the program
+# Running the CLI Application

-cd cli_app_poetry

-python main.py --config your_config.json
+The application requires a configuration file and mounts a local directory for data processing.

+Basic usage:
+docker run  -v /path/to/your/local/directory:/data   <image_id>   cli-app-poetry --config /data/your_input_json_file_name

+# Volume Mounting

+The -v flag mounts your local directory to the /data directory in the container Ensure your configuration file is in the mounted directory Replace /path/to/your/local/directory with your actual local path

-# Testing
+# Running Tests

-to run test give the following command
+To run the test suite:

-cd ..

-pytest -svv tests
+docker run eaf247369f62  pytest /app/tests

 # Exit code
  0 -Success:The operation completed successfully without any errors.